-- Mobile "voter vans" to bring voter education to local neighborhoods, especially for voters whose disabilities affect mobility (e.g. elderly, cognitively impaired, etc.). - Voter education on security and privacy issues. - Use students to teach others in their community. - Establish guidance for how to provide training or assistance to voters with disabilities.
+- Mobile "voter vans" to bring voter education to local neighborhoods, especially for voters whose disabilities affect mobility (e.g. elderly, cognitively impaired, etc.). - Online interactive sample ballots. - Use in high school mock elections, in order to familiarize new/potential voters with the voting process. - Voter education on security and privacy issues. - Use students to teach others in their community. - Establish guidance for how to provide training or assistance to voters with disabilities.